dart-lang/dart-pad/pkgs/dartpad_ui/README.md

 1. Run `firebase deploy`.

-After configured, you can redeploy with commands:
+After the above configuration, you can redeploy with the commands:

 ```
 cd pkgs/dartpad_ui